 Chuck: For an and-one: Give me your most biased prediction

 Mychal: Utah is a really good road team this season.
 That seems weird to say of a team that’s 20-21 on the road, but think about this.
 Since January 22nd, Utah has only lost two games on the road.
 They’ve actually lost more games at home over that span of time than on the road.
 That’s why home court in this matchup means squat.
 This matchup might even embolden Utah.
 No expectations of home court.
 Less pressure.
 They’re not picked to win.
 My most biased prediction is Utah wins game one of this series.
 They go back to Utah and go 1-1.
 They then win in OKC and close it in Utah in game six.
 Donovan Mitchell averages 20 points a game, but the real hero of the series is Derrick Favors who destroys Patrick Patterson and Carmelo Anthony at the four spot.
 Derrick Favors is a free agent in the offseason, and he’d like nothing more than to pad that resume with some playoff highlights and get PAID.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!